Bakersfield And Los Angeles Bike Accident* Lawyer

-Los Angeles bike accident lawyer Jim Pocrass is dedicated to successfully representing cyclists who suffered serious personal injuries or families who lost a loved one because of the negligence or carelessness of another.
+Bakersfield and Los Angeles bike accident lawyer Jim Pocrass is dedicated to successfully representing cyclists who suffered serious personal injuries or families who lost a loved one in a wrongful death because of the negligence or carelessness of another.

-As a recreational cyclist and as a Los Angeles bike accident lawyer, Jim Pocrass is an active member of the Los Angeles bike community.
+As a recreational cyclist himself and as a Bakersfield and Los Angeles bike accident lawyer, Jim Pocrass is an active member of the Bakersfield and Los Angeles bike community.
 With more than 25 years of representing cyclists injured by negligent drivers, Jim Pocrass determined he wanted to be part of the solution to making cycling safe for all.

 Supporting the Bike Community

-Jim Pocrass sits on the board of directors of the Los Angeles County Bicycle Coalition, where he is currently vice president.
-Pocrass & De Los Reyes also sponsors a variety of programs, including rides, programs, and educational materials for the California Bicycle Coalition, LACBC, and many local bicycle advocate organizations.
+Jim Pocrass sits on the board of directors of the Los Angeles County Bicycle Coalition, where he served two terms as vice president.
+Pocrass & De Los Reyes also sponsors a variety of programs, including rides, programs, and educational materials for the California Bicycle Coalition, LACBC, Bike Bakersfield, and many local bicycle advocate organizations.